 It’s the one thing all steward leaders must do.
 We must immerse ourselves in what God’s Word says about money and possessions.

 Could it be that the reason that God’s people are no different from the world is that we as Christian leaders failed to model and teach biblical principles?
 Are we guilty of just adding Jesus to our world of comfort and happiness linked to things?
 Might a return to the Scriptures radically change our lives and shape those we serve?
 The research of Willard and Sheppard in Contagious Generosity affirms that the stewardship and generosity of leaders influences the stewardship and generosity of those they serve.

 As there are 2,172 passages linked to possessions in the Scriptures, one option is to read one or more passages per day.

-To help those we serve to handle money according to the teachings in God’s Word, why not lead the way?
+To help those we serve to handle money and possessions according to the teachings in God’s Word, why not lead the way?

 What is Christian Leadership Alliance?